 Preferred USDA Hardiness Zones

 This tree grows best in Zones 4 to 8.
 It may be able to tolerate conditions in Zone 3 within some regions if it is placed in a sheltered location.

 Size and Shape

 Aralia elata can be either a large shrub or small tree.
 At maturity, it can be 12' to 40' tall and 6' to 30' wide.
 It has an irregular shape.

 Full sun to partial shade is tolerated by the Japanese angelica tree.

 This tree bears foliage that is bipinnate, where the true leaf is made up of leaflets.
 Each leaflet is itself made up of little leaflets.
 The leaves can be either red or yellow in the fall.

 Bees will come to visit the clusters (called panicles) of white flowers that come in summer.
 They are followed by purplish-black drupes, which are a favorite food for birds.

 Design Tips for the Japanese Angelica

 Look for 'Silver Umbrellas', ‘Aureovariegata’, 'Golden Umbrella', or 'Variegata' if you prefer foliage with a variegated appearance.

-Aralia elata is considered to be invasive in some regions since it spreads through seeds dropped by birds and clones itself, so check with your local nursery or extension service before you plant this.
+Aralia elata is considered to be invasive in some regions since it spreads through seeds dropped by birds and clones themselves, so check with your local nursery or extension service before you plant this.

 The trunk and branches are covered with prickly bark.
 This trait can be used to your advantage if you are trying to keep people and animals out of a certain area.